uellenberg/tutorials/tutorials/programming-tips/0_common_programming_pitfalls/README.md

 }
 ```

 Now, paired with the JSDoc comment, our function is a bit more descriptive.
 Also, I didn't change `n` to something else.
 The reason is that, while before `n` was just a random name, it now carries some significance within the function.
 Because our function name (`sumToN`) directly references `n`, it's obvious what `n` represents, so it's good as-is.
-Some variables inside the function, on the other hand, are not.
+Some variables inside the function, on the other hand, aren't.

 First, we'll tackle `s`.
-We should give it a name that carries some significance, and is related to what it does. `s` is the `sum`, and also the `output`.
+We should give it a name that carries some significance and is related to what it does. `s` is the `sum`, and also the `output`.
 Both of those are perfectly valid, names, but I'm going to go with `sum`.

 Next up is `i`.
 This one is a little tricky, because `i` is a common variable in for loops.
-However, it's usually used as an array/list index (i stands for index), and because we aren't using it as an index here, it doesn't make much sense to call it `i` (and even if it was an index, it still might be a good idea to make it more descriptive, but that's up to you).
+However, it's usually used as an array/list index (`i` stands for index), and because we aren't using it as an index here, it doesn't make much sense to call it `i` (and even if it was an index, it still might be a good idea to make it more descriptive, but that's up to you).
 In this case, `i` represents the number being added to the sum, so we can call it `num`:
 ```js
 /**
  * Sums every number from 1 to n (inclusive), and returns the result.